Jordan says Prince Hamzah's circle aimed to destabilize security | DW | 04.04.2021

-Investigations found that the former Crown Prince Hamzah bin Hussein was linked to 'foreign parties' over a plot to undermine security, Jordan's Deputy PM said.
+Investigations found that the former Crown Prince Hamzah bin Hussein was linked to "foreign parties" in a plot to undermine security, Jordan's deputy PM said.

 Jordan's then-Crown Prince Hamzah, left, with his mother Queen Noor, right, during his wedding ceremony in Amman, Jordan, in this file photo from May 2004.

-Jordan's Deputy Prime Minister Ayman Safadi said on Sunday that former Crown Prince Hamzah bin Hussein's aides were in contact with "foreign parties" over the "right timing to destabilize" Jordanian security.
+Deputy Prime Minister Ayman Safadi said on Sunday that former Crown Prince Hamzah bin Hussein and his aides were in contact with "foreign parties" about the "right timing to destabilize" Jordanian security.

-Security forces arrested several officials on Saturday, while Hamzah said he was placed under house arrest as he criticized the government.
+Security forces arrested several officials on Saturday.
+Hamzah said he was placed under house arrest as he criticized the government.

+Safadi said Hamzah had engaged in "recent activities and movements" that aimed to incite people against the state.

-Jordan’s King Abdullah II will discuss the situation with Hamzah, his half brother, directly and within the royal family, Safadi said in a press conference.
+King Abdullah II will discuss the situation with Hamzah, his half-brother, directly and within the royal family, Safadi said in a press conference.

-Safadi said ongoing investigations began a long time ago, and that the Jordanian government has foiled all moves to undermine security.
+The deputy prime minister said ongoing investigations began a long time ago, and that the Jordanian government has foiled all moves to undermine security.
+He did not identify the "foreign parties" allegedly involved in the plot.

 Queen Noor, the mother of former Crown Prince Hamzah, denounced on Sunday a "wicked slander" in her first response to the revelations after circulated footage showed her son criticizing the government.